Foodfarmnewstv

 Moreover, the continual dependence on imports exacerbates Nigeria’s trade deficit and weakens the country’s economic resilience as spending valuable foreign exchange on machineries that could be produced locally is a sheer waste of resources Nigeria cannot afford for now.

-In our view, the time has come to look inward in the search for our technologies drive for food security as we cannot continue importing and exporting any perfection on the part of NCAM, in fact doing so is psychologically demoralizing and very retrogressive.
+In our view, the time has come to look inward in the search for our technologies drive and food security as we cannot continue importing and still expect any perfection on the part of NCAM towards same.

 For Nigeria to unlock its full agricultural potential in agric mechanization, she must take an immediate step to revitalize and properly empower NCAM.
 This should include increased funding, a clear mandate for innovation without any merger, and active collaboration with the private sector for prototype multiplication with constant farmers' training.